don-makav3li666/Online-Retail-Analysis/README.md

   - Customers exhibit varied spending levels, with some contributing significantly based on average/total spending per transactions and others with minimal spending.
     High-spending customers represent the top percentile, contributing disproportionately to overall revenue.
 For example, the highest spender may have contributed several times more than lower-spending customers.

+##### Insights

   -  CustomerID (14646) has an average spending per transaction of £134.05 but the highest total spending of £279,489.02 over 2080 transactions, indicating that they make frequent small purchases.
-In contrast,

-  - CustomerID (18102) has an average spending per transaction of £592.24 but a total spending of £256438.49 over 431 transactions, showing that they make occasional large purchases.
+In contrast, CustomerID (18102) has an average spending per transaction of £592.24 but a total spending of £256438.49 over 431 transactions, showing that they make occasional large purchases.

-  - Also, a segment of customers has minimal or negative net spending due to factors such as product returns, adjustments or damages.
-For instance, if some customers frequently return products, it could impact their net contribution negatively or result in zero spending.

-##### Insight

-  - The top customers by total spending can be identified as high-value clients.
-These customers contribute significantly to sales and are likely to respond well to loyalty programs, targeted promotions, or personalized engagement to encourage repeat business.

-  - Investigate low or zero-spending customers to understand barriers to increased spending.
-This could involve analyzing reasons for product returns or negative spendings.
+  - Also, several customers (e.g., Customer 16446, Customer 16738, Customer 17956, etc.) have made only a single purchase, contributing very little to the overall revenue.
+These single purchases are generally small in volume and price, resulting in a minimal impact on total revenue.
+This suggests that a portion of customers may not be fully engaged or loyal.

 #### III.
 Top Buyers by Quantity Purchased and Revenue Generated

 ##### Finding

-  - CustomerID (14646) is the highest buyer based on quantity purchased (196,719) and revenue generated (£279,489.02), followed by several others with similar purchasing patterns.
+  - High-Quantity Buyers Contribute Significantly to Revenue

+    Customers with IDs 14646, 12415, and 14911 have high quantities purchased (e.g., 196,719, 77,242, and 77,180 respectively) and also generate substantial revenue (e.g., £279,489.02, £123,725.45, and £132,572.62).

+  - Moderate Revenue but Significant Quantity Buyers Could Drive Future Growth

+    Customers such as 17450 and 18102 have purchased substantial quantities (69,029 and 64,122) but with somewhat moderate revenue generation (e.g., £187,482.17 and £256,438.49).

-##### Insight
+##### Insights

-  - There is a positive pattern between total quantity purchased and revenue generated.
-Hence, dentifying and offering exclusive benefits to these top customers could encourage continued high-value purchases.
+  - The above indicates a strong correlation between purchasing volume and revenue contribution.
+Customers who buy in large quantities tend to spend more overall, highlighting the importance of engaging high-volume buyers.

+  - Although some customers buy frequently, they might be purchasing lower-priced items or making smaller purchases per transaction.

 ### C. Time-Based Analysis